mccleanla/explainability-scoping-review/README.md

 _**In what ways are explanations conceptualised, designed, and evaluated to support users in operational human-ai systems across domains?**_

 PRISMA requires detailed reporting of the search for each source, including dates searched and any limits used.

+Search Strategy is here: [[1.
+Search Strategy]]
+Search Strings and per-database count post keyword piloting are here: [[0.
+Search Results]]

-The unlabeled papers, as extracted directly from the academic search engines (Scopus, IEEE, ACM, PsycInfo, Medline), can be found in the subfolder "**Unlabeled Papers (all)**" with the date of the search recorded.
+Extracted results as extracted directly from the academic search engines (Scopus, Web of Science, IEEE, ACM, Medline, Proquest ) are in the folder "3.
+Extracted Papers".

 **Context**